OMB-IARC/CanGraph/graphify-hmdb/README.md

 SPDX-License-Identifier: GPL-3.0-or-later
 -->

-# query-wikidata
+# graphify-hmdb

-This script, created as part of my Master's Intenship at IARC, imports nodes from the [WikiData SPARQL Service](https://query.wikidata.org), creating a high-quality representation of the data therein.
-Although wikidata is manually curated using [the Wiki principles](https://en.wikipedia.org/wiki/Wiki), [some publications have found](https://pubmed.ncbi.nlm.nih.gov/32180547/) it might be a good source of information for life sciences, specially due to the breadth of information it contains.
-It also provides an export in GraphML format.
+This script, created as part of my Master's Intenship at IARC, imports nodes from the [Human Metabolome Database](https://hmdb.ca/) (a high quality, database containing a list of metabolites and proteins associated to different diseases) to Neo4J format in an automated way, providing an export in GraphML format.

 To run, it uses `alive_progress` to generate an interactive progress bar (that shows the script is still running through its most time-consuming parts) and the `neo4j` python driver.
 This requirements can be installed using: `pip install -r requirements.txt`.